AMPED: Adaptive Multi-objective Projection for balancing Exploration and skill Diversification: Experiments

-In Figure~\ref{fig:ablation_projection_ratio_task}, we compare three projection strategies: always projecting the exploration gradient onto the diversity gradient $(p=0.0)$, always projecting the diversity gradient onto the exploration gradient $(p=1.0)$, and our AMPED approach with projection ratio described in Appendix~\ref{sec:appendix:implementation_details:hyperparameters}.
-AMPED achieves the highest aggregate returns in all three domains; the extreme strategies sometimes excel on individual tasks but suffer sharp drops elsewhere, lowering overall returns.
-These results confirm that a balanced projection ratio effectively mitigates gradient conflicts and consistently improves skill‑learning across diverse environments.
-Detailed result can be found at Appendix~\ref{sec:appendix:numerical_result}.
-For further ablation on the effects of reward‐scaling factors in URLB, refer to Appendix~\ref{sec:appendix:addtional_experiments_urlb}.
+A balanced projection ratio effectively mitigates gradient conflicts and consistently improves skill learning across diverse environments (Figure~\ref{fig:ablation_projection_ratio_task}).
+We compare three projection strategies: projecting the exploration gradient onto the diversity gradient $(p = 0.0)$, projecting the diversity gradient onto the exploration gradient $(p = 1.0)$, and our default AMPED configuration, which uses a fixed, environment-specific projection ratio.
+The exact values of the projection ratios are provided in Appendix~\ref{sec:appendix:implementation_details:hyperparameters}.
+Results are reported as mean \(\pm\) standard deviation; the \(p=0.0\) and \(p=1.0\) variants are averaged over three random seeds.
+AMPED achieves the highest aggregate returns in all three domains.
+Full numerical results for the projection ratio ablations are provided in Appendix~\ref{sec:appendix:numerical_result:projection_ratio}.